Skip to contents

 Order your data

-Note that AR(N) as implemented in mcp (and most functions in R) applies to the order of the data in the data frame without taking into account the actual value of x.
+AR and MA lags apply to the order of rows in the data frame without taking into account the distance between values of x.
 This has two important implications:

 • You probably want to sort your data according to your x.
 Just do data = data[order(data$x), ].